 - GMO crops are more tolerant of pests, weeds, and other hazardous effects.

-- So the capital used in terms of pest control, weeds are conserved providing relief to the farmer.
+- So the capital used in pest control, weeds are conserved to provide relief to the farmer.

 - Some GMOs produce their own pesticides like Bt corn and Bt cotton.

-- These varieties have genes isolated from bacteria that can produce toxins harmful to insects causing massive destruction in particular crops.
+- These varieties have genes isolated from bacteria that can produce toxins harmful to insects causing massive destruction to particular crops.